Estate administration is the process of dealing with a personís legal, financial and personal tax affairs after they have died.

 - Advising on the distribution of assets to avoid or mitigate tax liabilities

 - Calculating and paying Inheritance Tax where relevant

 - Dealing with specialist legal work

 These are just some of the tasks that are involved and every estate is different.
 While some people decide to administer the estate by themselves, this can take a significant amount of time and effort; and it leaves them personally liable for any mistakes made during the process.

 Whether their estate is simple or complex, the issues faced with the death of a loved one are rarely straightforward; not least because it involves procedures most of us are not used to dealing with, and at a time when financial matters are the last thing on our minds.

-St. James's Place has collaborated with Kings Court Trust, our preferred provider of estate administration, to deliver an estate administration service.
+St. James's Place have selected Kings Court Trust as our preferred provider of estate administration, to deliver an estate administration service.
 Kings Court Trust is one of the leading specialist estate administration service providers in the UK and, like us, they place their clients at the very heart of everything they do.

 Please contact us if you wish to discuss your personal situation.